nickk/emailToDiscordBot/README.md

 Workflow:
 1) Sign up to CME using the link above (it's free) and select the asset types you want to receive alerts for
-2) Enable the Gmail APi via https://console.cloud.google.com, generate credentials.json, etc. (Google for detailed guides)
+2) Enable the Gmail APi via https://console.cloud.google.com, generate credentials.json, etc. (see section below for more details)
 3) Create a Discord bot via https://discord.com/developers (again, detailed guides available online)
 4) Install Redis (used to publish data between the email "poller" and the Discord bot)
 5) Set up a basic Redis installation